-Living history gives visitors a chance to see history come to life.
-Ever wondered how 18th century cooking utensils were made stop by our iron forge and ask the blacksmith.
-Curious about what food they eat in the 18th century with those utensils stop by the farm and they can tell you all about the heritage fruits, vegetables and animals they grow and manage.
-At the farm they can also tell you about the cash crops they raze like flex that they process, spin and weave into fabric to make homespun clothing.
+Curious about the food 18th century settlers would eat?
+Stop by the farm and we can tell you all about the heritage fruits, vegetables and animals we grow and manage.
+We can also tell you about the cash crops we raise like flax, which we process, spin and weave into fabric to make homespun clothing.

 Animals of the Farm

-The Historic Camden Foundation is not state or federally funded so we relay on individual donations.
+The Historic Camden Foundation is not state or federally funded so we rely on individual donations.
 Even a small donation truly helps.
 So please send a gift and make a difference!